Carl Chien

 Carl Chien (born 20 December 1964) is a Taiwanese businessman.
 He is currently the Vice Chairman of Asia Pacific at J.P.
 Morgan and a member of the bank’s Asia Pacific Management Committee, responsible for building and fostering senior client relationships throughout 17 markets in the region.
 He is also the Chief Executive Officer for J.P.
-Morgan Taiwan and additionally supervises business activities in Korea.
+Morgan Taiwan.
 Carl represents J.P.
 Morgan in international conferences including the Boao Forum for Asia, APEC Business Council, and Summer World Economic Forum.

 Carl joined J.P.
 Morgan in 2002 to lead the firm’s Taiwan franchise.
-Prior to that, Carl worked at Goldman Sachs.
+In 2015, Chien was named a head of greater China banking, alongside David Li.
+In 2017, Chien was named vice chairman for J.P.
+Morgan Asia-Pacific.

 Carl has an MBA in International Commerce & Finance from Georgetown University, Washington D.C.